-The Need For Cloud Experts
+Need For Cloud Experts

-One of the things that worries me about organizations considering cloud migrations is the reality of experts.
+One of the things that worries me about organizations considering migration into the cloud is the reality of experts.
 Cloud experts are important as you move to implementing your solution in the cloud, but they aren’t as needed earlier in the process.
 It is important to consider the big picture first and then the technical details.
 Many years ago we used to call this the hammer and the nail problem.
 If the only tool you own is a hammer, everything is a nail.

 That is why I tell customer’s to stop and ponder before they dive into the technical details of cloud computing.
 What do you expect to gain moving to the cloud?
 Is that goal the same over the course of the next 12, 24 and beyond months?
 The organizational goals have nothing to do with any specific cloud.
 Say your organization has decided that you need to get out of the operations business.
 You no longer want your IT team managing physical servers.
 Based on that going forward as your primary goal, then you can honestly say it doesn’t matter which cloud you pick.

 All the cloud providers offer server management as a base offering.
 Not your application, just the servers your applications run on.
 However, if you primary organizational driver is cost, then once again, all the providers can save you money.
 But before you flip a coin and put yourself into your cloud of the future, there are still a lot of things you can do.
 First, that may save you more money before you move, and more money after you have moved.

 The two easy conversations to have are as follows: